Modern resume design for the modern day resume. See creative samples and follow our guide to make the best modern resume that will land you the job.

 When making a resume in our builder, drag & drop bullet points, skills, and auto-fill the boring stuff.
 Spell check?
 Check.
 Start building your resume here.

 When you’re done, Zety’s resume builder will score your resume and tell you exactly how to make it better.

+And that's it.
+I hope you found our scribe cover letter sample useful.
 Questions?
 Concerns?
 We’re here for you.
 If you’re still unsure how to write a job-worthy cover letter for scribe jobs, drop me a line in the comments.